Compulsory Liquidation & What It Means For Companies

 • A Flow Chart of the Compulsory Liquidation Process

-It is a serious action and can be detrimental to a business, however, it IS possible to stop compulsory liquidation, so long that you act fast in response to your company being “served a winding-up petition”.
+It is a serious action and can be detrimental to a business.
+However, it IS possible to stop compulsory liquidation, so long that you act fast in response to your company being “served a winding-up petition.”
+If you have been served a petition, you must immediately seek professional advice to explore all options.

 1. A Statutory demand letter is sent to the debtor to give 21 days for the company to pay the debt.

 2. A Winding up petition is issued if the debt is not paid in those 21 days.
 This period gives the company an extra seven days for the debt to be paid.
 (Be aware that WUPs are advertised in the London Gazette – though in some cases this can be avoided.
-Contact us today to stop an advertised petition.)
+Seeking advice quickly is essential to prevent advertisement.)
 Once the petition is advertised the bank accounts of the company will be frozen.

 3. Winding up order served by Court if the debt is not paid in the extra seven days.

-4. Official Receiver (OR) (Liquidator or Licensed Insolvency Practitioner) appointed to to put the company into compulsory liquidation, the directors’ power and responsibilities cease.
+4. Official Receiver (OR) (Liquidator or Licensed Insolvency Practitioner) appointed to put the company into compulsory liquidation.
+The directors’ power and responsibilities cease.
 The director’s role in this process is to work with the OR, assisting if and when needed.

 6. Company is dissolved and struck off the register: it ceases to exist.